Skip to main content

 What does an editorial system cost?

-Technologies such as artificial intelligence, machine learning, and natural language processing (NLP) automate and standardize a wide range of processes along content research, creation, preparation, production, and publication.
-This significantly simplifies and speeds up their execution.
-For example, AI can simplify the research and discovery of new trends and topics by automatically sorting incoming news, filtering them by relevance, and showing what the competition has already published on a planned topic.
+Technologies such as artificial intelligence, machine learning and natural language processing (NLP) automate and standardise a large number of processes along the content research, creation, editing, production and publication process.
+This significantly simplifies and accelerates their implementation.
+One example: AI in journalism or in editorial offices can simplify research and finding new trends and topics by automatically sorting incoming reports, pre-filtering them according to relevance and also displaying what the competition has already published on a planned topic.

-In the future, AI-powered editorial systems will also be able to generate forecasts.
-By analyzing vast amounts of historical and reach data (big data), the editorial tool will derive predictions for future developments and create a fairly reliable forecasting model.
-For example, it can estimate the likelihood of a topic becoming a trend or its potential to achieve significant reach.
-Understanding expected trends will enable newsrooms to filter out the most promising topics from the multitude available and optimally allocate their staff to develop the right subjects.
-Additionally, AI will not only automatically determine the format in which a video should be published on a specific channel and convert it into the required video format, but it will also predict the ideal timing for publishing the video.
+In the future, AI-supported editorial systems will also be able to create forecasts: By analyzing vast amounts of historical and reach data (Big Data), the editorial tool derives predictions for future developments and develops a fairly reliable forecasting model: how good are the chances that a topic will develop into a trend?
+Does it have the potential to achieve a wide reach?
+Knowledge of expected trends enables teams to filter out the most promising topics from the multitude of issues and to deploy their employees optimally to develop the right topics.
+In the future, AI will not only automatically determine in which format, for example, a video post should be played on which channel and convert it into the required video format.
+It will also predict when the ideal time to play the video will be.

 RECOMMENDED TO READ: